-AA is a program that helps veterans and non-veterans alike overcome alcohol addiction.
+- Alcoholics Anonymous (AA): AA is a program that helps veterans and non-veterans alike overcome alcohol addiction.
 The VA even recommends that veterans attend AA to beat alcoholism.

-This non-profit organization works to improve the lives of those suffering from mental illnesses before they become severe.
+- Learn More About AA Mental Health America (MHA): This non-profit organization works to improve the lives of those suffering from mental illnesses before they become severe.
 Its ultimate goal is to help people manage these illnesses.

-NAMI is one of the largest mental health advocacy groups today.
+- Learn More About MHA National Alliance on Mental Illness (NAMI): NAMI is one of the largest mental health advocacy groups today.
 This group breaks down common mental illnesses and offers tips for those struggling.
 Additional resources are available specifically for veterans.